Asbestos Legal Information by State

 - In 1987, Minnesota passed the Asbestos Abatement Act.
 It set regulations for asbestos abatement projects, including licensing and certification of workers, reporting requirements, and limits for airborne asbestos after abatement.
 Minnesota legislators have not yet banned all asbestos-containing products; however, many support that move.
 The state outlaws the use of asbestos insulation in all new construction.[12]

 - Because California has a long history of mining and shipping, the state has seen high rates of mesothelioma and other asbestos-related conditions.
-For this reason, the state instituted several asbestos regulations in addition to the federal law.
-California’s Division of Occupational Safety and Health regulates certification of asbestos consultants and also regulates the training of workers who may be exposed to asbestos.
+For this reason, the state instituted several asbestos regulations in addition to federal law.
+California’s Division of Occupational Safety and Health regulates the certification of asbestos consultants and also regulates the training of workers who may be exposed to asbestos.
 Projects involving asbestos must be registered with the Division.
 Employers also have a responsibility to provide protective measures for workers.
-All workers involved in projects that contain more than 100 square feet surface area of asbestos materials must pass an asbestos certification exam.[13]
+All workers involved in projects that contain more than 100 square feet of the surface area of asbestos materials must pass an asbestos certification exam.[14]

 - Like California, New York has a long history with asbestos due to industry.
 Several state agencies regulate asbestos usage and include requirements for licensing and certifying workers, keeping records, and abating asbestos.
 The New York Department of Health regulates worker training, which includes an examination.
 The Solid Waste Management Facilities regulates the transport and disposal of asbestos-containing materials.[14]